JacobLey/jacobley/tools/iso-crypto/README.md

 Given the complication of multiplication, there is no known "divide" operator in ECC.
 As such, an algorithm can agree on an original point on a curve.
 Then the "private key" is simply a random number between the curves "domain" (`prime256v1` domain is between 0 and 2^256).
 The "public key" is the resulting point on the curve after multiplication.

 A public key technically represents a point on a curve (both X and Y coordinates).
-However, since the equation for the curve is known, it is possible to provide _only_ the X coordinate, and a single byte indicating whether the associated Y coordinate is positive or negative.
+However, since the equation for the curve is known, it is possible to provide _only_ the X coordinate, and a single byte indicating whether the associated Y coordinate is odd or even.
 This is known as the "compressed" form of a public key.

 Given one parties public key (a point), and another's private key (an integer), these can _again_ be multiplied to produce a "shared secret".
-Due to the communicative properties of addition/multiplication, either combination of PublicA * PrivateB OR PrivateA * PublicB produces the _same_ shared secret.
+Due to the communicative properties of addition/multiplication, both combinations of PublicA * PrivateB AND PrivateA * PublicB produces the _same_ shared secret.

 #### Implementation